My Mortgage Sorted

 If your deal end date is approaching and you have not started looking, do not panic.
 Even a few weeks is usually enough time to get a new deal in place, particularly if you work with a broker who can fast-track the process.

-In some circumstances, it may be worth remortgaging before your current deal expires, even though you will likely face an early repayment charge (ERC).
+It can be, if the savings on a new deal outweigh the early repayment charge (ERC).
+In some circumstances, it may be worth remortgaging before your current deal expires.
 This could make sense if:

 • Interest rates have fallen significantly since you took out your mortgage, and the savings over the new deal period outweigh the ERC